leeper/opinioncourse/index.md

 ## Slides and Notes ##

-PDF versions of course slides (and the LaTeX sources for those slides) are available in the [/Slides]({{ page.ghurl }}/Slides) directory.
+PDF versions of course slides (both main lectures and the short "preview" lectures of the next week's readings) are available in the table below.
+Links to the notes for each week's readings can also be found below.

-Some rough notes for each week's readings and discussion are available in the [/Notes]({{ page.ghurl }}/Notes) directory.

-Each class ends with a "preview" lecture of the next week's reading materials.
-Slides are posted before class.

-Links to these materials can be found in the following table:

 | Slides                          | Reading Notes             | "Preview" Slides                |